Unparticle Casimir effect: Introduction

-On the theoretical side, bounds on the same parameter space have been derived by computing the unparticle contribution to the muon anomaly \cite{PhysRevLett.99.051803}.
-Unparticles play also a relevant role in the field of short scale modifications of gravity.
+On the theoretical side, bounds on the parameter space have been derived by computing the unparticle contribution to the muon anomaly \cite{PhysRevLett.99.051803}.
+Unparticles also { provide} a relevant short scale modification to {gravitational interactions}.
 Black hole solutions have been derived for the case of scalar \cite{Mureika:2007nc,Mureika:2008dx,Gaete:2010sp} and vector \cite{Mureika:2010je} unparticle exchange.
-As a major result, one finds a fractalization of the event horizon whose dimension turns to be controlled by the unparticle parameter $d_{\cal U}$.
-This feature has been confirmed by subsequent studies about the spectral dimension, as indicator of the short scale spacetime dimension perceived by an unparticle probe \cite{Nicolini2011290}.
-In addition, such kind of unparticle gravitational modifications offer compelling effects that can be experimentally exposed in the short scale measurement of Newton's law \cite{Goldberg:2007tt}.
+A significant cha\-ra\-cteristic of these solutions is the fractalization of the event horizon, whose dimension is {a function of} the unparticle parameter $d_{\cal U}$.
+This feature has been confirmed by subsequent studies of the spectral dimension, as an indicator of the short-scale spacetime dimension perceived by an unparticle probe \cite{Nicolini2011290}.
+In addition, such unparticle modifications to gravity offer compelling effects that can be {observed through short-scale deviations} to Newton's law \cite{Goldberg:2007tt} and on the energy levels of the hydrogen atom \cite{Wondrak:2016itb}.

-Finally we might recall that it has recently been reported that, being the conformal dimension $d_{\cal U}$ in general not a half integer number, clockwise and counterclockwise interchange of un-particles do not lead to the same phase and time-reversal symmetry is broken spontaneously.
-This may have some relevance for experiments in the pseudo-gap phase of the cuprates~\cite{PhysRevB.88.115129}.

-Despite the great efforts devoted to these issues in a variety of fields, to the best of our knowledge the Casimir effect within the unparticle scenario has not been considered so far, although it has been discussed within various scenarios beyond the standard model such as in compactified extra dimensions~\cite{Poppenhaeger:2003es} and in minimal length theories~\cite{Panella:2007kd,Frassino:2011aa}.
-With this paper we wish to fill this gap and we will discuss the Casimir effect assuming the existence of a scalar unparticle sector weakly coupled to the standard model fields.
-We will refer to the unparticle Casimir effect as the \emph{un-Casimir effect}.
+In this paper, we will analyze the Casimir effect in the presence of a weakly-coupled unparticle sector, which we will refer to as the \emph{un-Casimir} effect.
+The Casimir effect has been discussed within various scenarios beyond the Standard Model including compactified extra dimensions~\cite{Poppenhaeger:2003es} and minimal length theories~\cite{Panella:2007kd,Frassino:2011aa}.
+Using the un-Casimir effect, we present a privileged testbed for setting bounds on relevant regions of the parameter space $[\Lambda_{\cal{U}},d_{\cal{U}}]$ governing unparticle physics.
+The un-Casimir effect also offers an intriguing phenomenon of plate fractalization in agreement with the above discussion.